harmin-parra/x509-wrapper/README.md

 ### Loading of ECDSA private and public keys

 `pyca/cryptography` doesn't support ECDSA keys with explicit parameters ([#7339](https://github.com/pyca/cryptography/issues/7339), [#5659](https://github.com/pyca/cryptography/issues/5659)).
-Therefore, loading ECDSA keys from base64 strings are not supported.
+Therefore, loading ECDSA keys from base64 strings is not supported.

 ### Parsing public key of ECDSA x509 certificates*
-Again, due to issues [#7339](https://github.com/pyca/cryptography/issues/7339) and [#5659](https://github.com/pyca/cryptography/issues/5659), it is not always possible to query the public key size and curve of ECDSA X509 certificates.
+Again, due to issues [#7339](https://github.com/pyca/cryptography/issues/7339) and [#5659](https://github.com/pyca/cryptography/issues/5659), it is not always possible to query the public key size and curve of ECDSA x509 certificates.

 *This issue doesn't affect the parsing of the ECDSA x509 certificate itself.